Yag000/Yag000/README.md

 ## About Me

 Hello!
-I am a Spanish Computer Science and Mathematics student at [Paris Cité University](https://u-paris.fr/en/).
+I am a Spanish Computer Science and Mathematics student at [Paris Cité University](https://u-paris.fr/en/) and currently working at [CiTIUS](https://citius.gal/).
+I am developing tools for LiDAR data through a scholarship opportunity.
-I am fortunate to be working at [CiTIUS](https://citius.gal/) as a research scholar, thanks to a scholarship opportunity, where I am developing tools to work with LiDAR data.

 ## Interests